 Trump reviews ByteDance's plan to keep majority stake in TikTok -sources

-NEW YORK, Sept 15 (Reuters) - President Donald Trump and top U.S. officials were to meet at the White House on Tuesday afternoon to consider a proposal by China's ByteDance to keep majority ownership of its popular TikTok video app, people familiar with the matter said.
+WASHINGTON/NEW YORK, Sept 15 (Reuters) - President Donald Trump and top U.S. officials were to meet at the White House on Tuesday to consider a proposal by China's ByteDance to keep majority ownership of its popular TikTok video app, people familiar with the matter said.

-Under ByteDance's proposal, however, the Beijing-based company would keep a majority stake in TikTok's global business and move its headquarters to the United States, the sources said.
+Under ByteDance's proposal, however, the Beijing-based company would keep a majority stake in TikTok's global business and create headquarters for TikTok in the United States, the sources said.
 Oracle Corp ORCL.N would become ByteDance's technology partner responsible for the management of TikTok's data and take a minority stake in TikTok, the sources added.

 The ByteDance proposal also calls for the Committee on Foreign Investment in the United States, the U.S. government panel that is overseeing the deal talks, to supervise how TikTok will be operated, one of the sources said.